isc-projects/stork/doc/install.rst

    >>>> Port number that Stork Agent will use to listen on [8080]:

-specify the port number for the gRPC connections, or hit Enter if the default port 8080 matches your settings.
+specify the port number for the gRPC connections, or hit Enter if the default port 8080 matches the local settings.

 If the registration is successful, the following messages are displayed: